“I know the slander on the part of those who say they are Jews and are not, but are a synagogue of Satan” (Rev 2:9 NRSV).

 The Church – Culmination of God’s Plan of Salvation

 But that’s not what the New Testament says.
 Paul tells us that God’s witness is now the Church, not Israel.
-In Ephesians he writes “so that through THE CHURCH the wisdom of God in its rich variety might now be made known to the rulers and authorities in the heavenly places” (3:10); and in 3:21 he writes “…to him be glory IN THE CHURCH and in Christ Jesus TO ALL GENERATIONS, FOREVER AND EVER.
-Amen”.
+In Ephesians he writes, “…Unto him be glory IN THE CHURCH by Christ Jesus throughout all ages, world without end.
+Amen.
 Please note that in this verse it is forever – not only for the New Testament age or “dispensation” (there are no dispensations!) but for all time, both now and forever.
 The Church and the New Testament are not just a stop-gap until God can get things sorted out after the Jews mucked up his plan; we’re not just a commercial break until the real programme comes back and the Old Covenant is reinstituted.
 No, the very opposite is true; the Old Covenant was the stop-gap; it was in place from Moses until the Messiah came; the Church is the culmination of God’s plan (Eph 1:9-10).

 Thus, Christ through his death has abolished the wall that separated Jew and Gentile and has made them one in Christ, and this “one body” is the Church.
 We’re now all one in Christ; all one holy temple in the Lord; all one olive tree; one holy nation; one body; one bride; because the two have been made one in Christ; and this is forever….and this body is the Church.